-One important thing to remember is that we are still learning.
-This is what we’ve discovered so far, but as we experiment we reserve the right to change our minds.
-One of my favorite things about the platform is that there’s not always a single right answer, because it’s flexible enough to adapt to your own marketing philosophy and meet your needs no matter what the strategy is.
+One of my favorite things about the platform is that there’s not always only one way of doing things, because it’s flexible enough to adapt to your own marketing philosophy and meet your needs no matter what the strategy is.

-Here are some of the best practices for building with Campaign Builder that we’ve learned.
+Here are some of the best practices for transitioning your company’s marketing to ONTRAPORT’s Campaign Builder that we’ve learned.

-1. Before You Dive in and Start Building, Decide Where Each Map Will Begin and End
+1. Decide Where Each Map Will Begin and End Before You Start Building

 Although it’s tempting to get your hands on a campaign and start building by instinct, you might end up building yourself into a corner if you start out without a plan for where your campaign map will begin and end.

 Here’s an example: We initially tried beginning our ebook campaigns with a trigger based on the ebook opt-in form.
-That way, whenever someone filled out a form to get their free ebook, they’d be added to the map.
-But we soon realized that starting the map there wouldn’t provide the exact reporting we needed.
-We wanted to know the conversion rates of our ebook landing pages, so we realized that we should begin the map with a trigger based on when a visitor is tracked on the opt-in page.
-That way, we could use the Goal Conversion report in Campaign Builder to view the conversion rate of our opt-in page by setting the form submission as the first goal.
+When people finished filling out the form to get their free ebook, they’d be added to the map.
+But we soon realized that starting the map there skipped key information about what leads did before completing the form.
+We wanted to know how many people who visited the page filled out the form, so we updated our map with a trigger based on when a visitor lands on the opt-in page.

 Figuring out where your map should begin is only one half of it.
 You should also put some thought into where your map will end.
-It can be tempting to go on building your map further and further down, so that contacts travel all the way from being a new lead to becoming a loyal customer, on one map.
+It can be tempting to build your map so that contacts travel all the way from being a new lead to becoming a loyal customer on one map.
 This isn’t necessarily wrong; theoretically, you could have only one map for your entire business.
 However, having a giant, complex map may prove to be more difficult to maintain over time.
-Being able to nest campaigns allows you to keep all your communications with leads and customers neatly organized so that you can easily optimize them on a regular basis.
+Nesting campaigns — or combining numerous campaigns for the bigger-picture view on one simple map — allows you to keep all your communications with leads and customers neatly organized so that you can easily optimize them on a regular basis.
 This leads us to our next best practice.

 2. Identify Processes That Need Smaller, Standalone Maps